post-pregnancy body contouring with sydney plastic surgeon dr ellis choy

 Breast Lift/Enhancement

-Whether you have sagging or large and disproportionate breasts, Dr Ellis Choy can recommend a suitable procedure for altering the appearance and size of your bust.
+Whether you have sinking or large and disproportionate breasts, Dr Ellis Choy can recommend a procedure for altering the appearance and size of your bust.
 Patients can choose to use either silicone or saline implants to lift breasts and increase volume and shape.
 They can also opt for a breast reduction procedure to reduce the size and shape of their breasts and achieve a more balanced, firm and proportionately shaped bust.

 Abdominoplasty

-Pregnancy often pulls apart the abdominal muscles which in turn results in loose, sagging skin.
+Pregnancy often pulls apart the abdominal muscles which in turn results in loose skin.
 An abdominoplasty (also known as a tummy tuck) reverses these conditions and creates a firmer, flatter and more toned-looking abdomen.
 The procedure reduces excess fat and tightens abdominal muscles.
 Dr Ellis Choy can also help you minimise the appearance of loose skin on your tummy as well as stretch marks below the navel.

 Liposuction

 Liposuction is a surgical procedure that reduces excess fat deposits on the arms, thighs, and waist.
 Some of the latest fat removal procedures include ultrasound guided liposuction and laser-assisted liposuction.
-They leave you with a firmer body with improved contours in certain areas.
+They leave you with a firmer body with reshaped contours in certain areas.

 Labiaplasty

-The dimensions of the labia may change drastically following childbirth.
+The dimensions of the labia may change following childbirth.
 Labiaplasty can address this by decreasing the size of the inner labia and altering the shape of the lips.
 The procedure ensures that the labia minora sit behind the frame of the labia majora.

 What Post-Pregnancy Body Contouring Can Do